Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 • 3.
 Stop code.
 It can be used to search for a solution on the Internet.

 Your task is to study this data and find a solution.
-Alternatively, you can replace the failed file with a file from the distribution.
-The second option is to boot from the LiveCD, download CureIt and scan the file for viruses.
+Alternatively, you can replace the faulty file with a file from the distribution.
+The second option is to boot from LiveCD, download CureIt and scan the file for viruses.

 Computer is locked

-Sometimes it happens that computer won't boot, and a white inscription on a black background hangs on the screen stating that the computer is locked for one reason or another.
+Sometimes it happens that computer won't boot, and on the screen there is a white inscription on a black background indicating that the computer is blocked for one reason or another.
 It looks something like this:

-Whatever is written on the screen, the main task is not to send SMS, not to pay bills and not to spend money on this beggar.
-We just boot from the LiveCD and scan the disk with the system for viruses.
+No matter what is written on the screen, the main task is not to send SMS, not to pay bills and not to spend money on this beggar.
+We simply boot from the LiveCD and scan the disk with the system for viruses.
 CureIt is ideal for scanning.
-Usually, after treating the system, the computer boots quietly.
+Usually, after disinfecting the system, the computer boots smoothly.

 White cursor on black screen

-If a white cursor flashes on a black background while the computer is booting up, and the boot does not occur, then the reason is one of the drivers or a program that hangs in startup.
+If, while the computer is loading, a white cursor blinks on a black background, but loading does not occur, then the reason is one of the drivers or a program that hangs in startup.

-In order to understand which file failed, you need to enable the display of running processes on boot in the system.
-It is done like this.
+In order to understand which file failed, you need to enable the system to display running processes at boot.
+This is how it is done.

 Booting from LiveCD.
-Open the disk with the system in TotalCommander, and find the root file called "boot.ini".
+Open the disk with the system in TotalCommander, and find in the root a file called “boot.ini”.
 Open it with notepad.
-Find a line like this: multi(0)disk(0)rdisk(0)partition(1)\WINDOWS="Microsoft Windows XP Professional RU" /execute /fastdetect".
-You need to enter the parameter in this line" /sos".
+We find a line like this: " multi(0)disk(0)rdisk(0)partition(1)\WINDOWS="Microsoft Windows XP Professional RU" /execute /fastdetect".
+You need to enter the parameter " /sos".
 The result should look something like this: " multi(0)disk(0)rdisk(0)partition(1)\WINDOWS="Microsoft Windows XP Professional RU" /execute /fastdetect /sos".
 Save the file and reboot.
-Now, when the system boots, you will see what is being loaded.
-If a file takes a long time to load, then this file fails.
-The solution is to replace the file or update correct driver.
-Perhaps it makes sense to run the files through the antivirus.
+Now when the system boots, you will see what is loading.
+If loading a file takes a long time, then this file fails.
+The solution is to replace the file or update required driver.
+It might make sense to run the files through an antivirus.

-I have described the most common mistakes and their solution if Windows XP won't boot.
-But each case requires its own decision, so you will need to turn on the brain.
+I described the most common mistakes and their solutions if Windows XP won't load.
+But each case requires its own solution, so you will need to use your brain.

 Scanning almost always helps. system disk antivirus program.
 My recommendation is CureIt.